shoaib-mohd/mailgun-api-integration/README.md

 - First of all, clone the project
 - Install the dependencies by using ""pip install -r requirements.txt" command
 - "python project/app.py -p 8000" command to start the project
-- Then you can use the project api's and integrate in your project as well
+- Then you can use the project api's and integrate in your project as well.